Teaching & Learning

 sparks

-Each cycle, the Sun Room is immersed in a new Spark or provocation.
-These elaborate but open-ended creative spaces provide students with opportunities to explore, play, communicate, collaborate, and create around a key theme or big idea.
+Each cycle, the Sun Room is immersed in a new ‘Spark’ or key theme/big idea.
+These open-ended provocations relate to a co-created space that provides students with opportunities to explore, play, communicate, collaborate, and create.
 Sparks are a consistent part of Sun Room students’ school experience.
-Some of the most popular Sparks themes have included Animals, Theatre, and Magic.
+Some popular Sparks have included Oceans, Animals, Theatre, and Magic.

 OUT ‘N’ ABOUTS

-Having experiences away from school grounds is a key part of the Village School Curriculum.
+Having experiences away from school grounds is a key part of the whole school program.
 Our Sun Room students get Out ‘N’ About regularly, visiting local towns and the many beautiful natural spaces in our area.
-Often, these adventures are linked to the themes of the cycle or focus on how to use and access local services, such as the library.
+Often, these adventures are linked to the cycle's themes or focus on how to use and access local services, such as the library.

 NATURE JOURNALING

 Nature Journaling is the regular recording of observations, perceptions, and feelings about the natural world from first-hand experience.
 We have found that it helps to develop stillness in the children as they tune in to the sounds, sights and smells in their natural environment.
-The Sun Room students spend time each week nature journaling, and as the students get older, Nature Journaling becomes part of the Art program and the Camps program.
+The Sun Room students spend time each week nature journaling, and as they get older, Nature Journaling becomes part of the Art and Camps programs.

 TRISKEL programs (Level 2 - Level 6)